-Though this disorder can affect any joint in the body, the joints that are classically affected in rheumatoid arthritis are the joints of the hands and fingers.
+Though this disorder can affect any joint in the body, those usually affected in RA are the joints of the hands, wrists, and fingers.

 When RA attacks your joints, it also attacks the surrounding tissues.
 The tissue that lines your joints is the synovial membrane or the synovium.
 The normal synovium that lubricates your joints is only a few blood cells thick.

 When you develop RA, your white blood cells attack the synovium, releasing proteins that cause blood vessels in the synovium to multiply.
-This increased blood flow encourages tissue growth at an unhealthy rate.
+This increased blood flow encourages tissue growth at an accelerated rate.